READY TO PURCHASE YOUR COURSE? GO STRAIGHT TO OUR CATALOG.

 For the first 15 weeks, you will review the common Civil AM Exam topics in each of the five Civil Engineering areas: Construction, Geotechnical, Structural, Transportation and Water Resources & Environmental.
 Each area is covered in three weeks and you will have five expert instructors, one for each topic.

-You have access to all the course materials from the day you sign up until the day of the exam, so you can start your review immediately and work at your own pace until the exam.
-Check out the Civil Catalog to see which time frame options are currently available or coming soon for upcoming exam dates.
+You have access to all the course materials you have paid for from the day you purchase them until the day of the exam, so you can start your review immediately and work at your own pace until the exam.
+Keep in mind that the sooner you start, the more time you will have to complete your review.
+The ideal time to begin your 20-Week Review is 24 weeks before the exam.

 What to Expect